You know what’s one MMO that seems to be capturing the interest of a lot of gamers these days? Warframe

 Who: Larry Everett & MJ Guthrie

 When: 2:00 p.m.
-EDT on Wednesday, May 24th, 2017
+EST on Wednesday, November 15th, 2017

 It’s the Massively OP Podcast, an action-packed hour of news, tales, opinions, and gamer emails!
 And remember, if you’d like to send in your own letter to the show, use the “Tips” button in the top-right corner of the site to do so.